Didip-eu/ddpa_htr/README.md

 TODO:

-+ HTR output keeps line coordinates
-+ online retrieval of charters images
-+ decoding options
++ decoding options?
++ integrate PyLemmatizer in the training/inference scripts
 + proper testing (the existing testing modules are obsoletes)
 + ...